linickx/root-cookie/trunk/readme.txt

 * 1.3 : Updated to support new WP2.6 Cookies, credz to Scott Kingsley Clark  (http://www.vizioninteractive.com) for kicking my ass into getting this done!
 * 1.4 : WordPress 2.7 Compatability Update, credz to Edward Laverick (http://www.rndout.com/) for Raising.
 * 1.5 : Added options panel to allow for cookies to be used across subdomains.

+== Multi-blog Installs ==

+It is possible to use this plugin such that if you are logged into one WordPress site, then you are auto-magically logged into the second, but there are some caveats!

+1. The Username & Password _MUST_ be the same on Both!
+1. The Security Keys http://codex.wordpress.org/Editing_wp-config.php#Security_Keys Need to be the same on Both!

+== Multi-blog Installs ==

 == Support ==